Top 5 DeFi Trends for 2023-2025

 WETH allows ETH holders to do this.
 And it appears to be very popular.

-Another form of financial innovation that is making its way from the world of traditional finance to the crypto ecosystem is tranche lending.
+Tranche lending is form of financial innovation that is making its way from the world of traditional finance to the crypto ecosystem.

 In the financial world, tranche lending products basically allow lenders to fund more volatile and risky loans by taking a pool of loans and segregating the proceeds to groups of investors based on risk appetite.